-Construction and Development.
-Construction and development loans are generally made for the purpose of acquisition and development of land to be improved through the construction of commercial and residential buildings.
+Construction and Development - Construction and development loans are generally made for the purpose of acquisition and development of land to be improved through the construction of commercial and residential buildings.
 The successful repayment of these types of loans is generally dependent upon a commitment for permanent financing from the Company, or from the sale of the constructed property.
 These loans carry more risk than commercial or residential real estate loans due to the dynamics of construction projects, changes in interest rates, the long-term financing market, and state and local government regulations.
 One such risk is that loan funds are advanced upon the security of the property under construction, which is of uncertain value prior to the completion of construction.
 Thus, it is more difficult to evaluate accurately the total loan funds required to complete a project and to calculate related loan-to-value ratios.
 The Company attempts to minimize the risks associated with construction lending by limiting loan-to-value ratios as described above.
 In addition, as to speculative development loans, the Company generally makes such loans only to borrowers that have a positive pre-existing relationship with us.
 The Company manages risk by using specific underwriting policies and procedures for these types of loans and by avoiding excessive concentrations in any one business or industry.
+Construction and development loans are primarily secured by residential and commercial properties, which are under construction and/or redevelopment.

-1-4 Family.
-The 1-4 Family portfolio mainly consists of residential mortgage loans to consumers to finance a primary residence.
-The majority of these loans are secured by properties located in the Company's market areas and carry risks associated with the creditworthiness of the borrower and changes in the value of the collateral and loan-to-value-ratios.
+1-4 Family - The 1-4 family portfolio mainly consists of residential mortgage loans to consumers to finance a primary residence.
+The majority of these loans are secured by first liens on residential properties located in the Company's market areas and carry risks associated with the creditworthiness of the borrower and changes in the value of the collateral and loan-to-value-ratios.
 The Company manages these risks through policies and procedures such as limiting loan-to-value ratios at origination, employing experienced underwriting personnel, requiring standards for appraisers, and not making subprime loans.
+In the third quarter of 2023, we exited the consumer mortgage origination business.

-Multifamily.
-Multifamily loans are normally made to real estate investors to support permanent financing for multifamily residential income producing properties that rely on the successful operation of the property for repayment.
+Multifamily - Multifamily loans are normally made to real estate investors to support permanent financing for multifamily residential income producing properties that rely on the successful operation of the property for repayment.
 This management mainly involves property maintenance and collection of rents due from tenants.
 This type of lending carries a lower level of risk, as compared to other commercial lending.
 In addition, underwriting requirements for multifamily properties are stricter than for other nonowner-occupied property types.
 The Company manages this risk by avoiding concentrations with any particular customer.
+Multifamily loans are primarily secured by first liens on multifamily real estate.

-Farmland.
-Farmland loans are often for land improvements related to agricultural endeavors and may include construction of new specialized facilities.
+Farmland - Farmland loans are often for land improvements related to agricultural endeavors and may include construction of new specialized facilities.
 These loans are usually repaid through the conversion to permanent financing, or if scheduled loan amortization begins, for the long-term benefit of the borrower's ongoing operations.
 Underwriting generally involves intensive analysis of the financial strength of the borrower and guarantor, liquidation value of the subject collateral, the associated unguaranteed exposure, and any available secondary sources of repayment, with the greatest emphasis given to a borrower's capacity to meet cash flow coverage requirements as set forth by Bank policies.
+Farmland loans are primarily secured by raw land.